Alians: Observances and beliefs

-A tradition is performed among Alians and other Alevis after the 3rd week of December until the first week of January where St Nicholas (Grandfather Gaxan also known more recently as Baba Noel) and his bride Fadike and a character normally known as the Arab will visit the homes in the community to perform a play and collect gifts then go on to distribute them to others in the community especially Zeyi (young women who can not afford dowries) and distribute nuts, sweets, chocolates and dried fruits to children.
+A tradition is performed among Alians after the 3rd week of December until the first week of January, during which Gaxan, his bride Fadike, and a character normally known as the Arab, will visit homes to perform a play and collect gifts.
+They distribute these to others in the community, especially Zeyi, i.e. young women who can not afford dowries; they also distribute nuts, sweets, chocolate and dried fruits to children.

-Alian shrines are visited by Balkan Christians and do themselves also sometimes attend Christian Churches and frequent Balkan Christian Shrines.
-However, Alians have always refused to visit madrassahs in the Ottoman Empire, because orthodox Sunni Islam was taught there.
-As a consequence, they educated their children only within the bounds of their society, and that has led to a decline among them.
-The situation, along with the reticence of their esoteric culture, and the urbanization, doomed them to gradual assimilation into Orthodox Christianity or secularism.
-By the Second World War and the following communism in Bulgaria, many Alians fled in the European part of Turkey.
-In recent decades, the Muslim Brotherhood has pushed an agenda to assimilate them into Sunni Islam but have failed miserably.
-In fact, Alians have successfully converted thousands of Sunnis to their form of Islam since World War 2.
+Balkan Christians visit Alian shrines.
+Alians did not visit madrassahs in the Ottoman Empire because Sunni Islam was taught there.
+Consequently, they educated their children themselves.
+They are at risk of gradual assimilation into Orthodox Christianity or secularism.
+By the Second World War and the following Communism in Bulgaria, many Alians fled to the European part of Turkey.

-Demir Baba teke is a sacred place to Alians and other Islamic sects because Demir Baba, a famous dervish who lived during the 16th century, is buried there in the lands of northeastern Bulgaria.
+Demir Baba teke is a sacred place to Alians and other Islamic sects because Demir Baba, a famous dervish who lived during the 16th century, is buried there.
 The tekke of Otman Baba, located in the Haskovo-region village of Teketo, is another Alian holy site.